Tormead School

-Tormead School is an independent day school for girls aged 4–18 years old in Guildford, Surrey, England.
+Tormead School is a private day school for girls aged 4–18 years old in Guildford, Surrey, England.
 It comprises a reception, prep school, senior school and sixth form.
 It was founded in 1905 and is a member of the Headmasters' and Headmistresses' Conference (HMC) and Girls Schools Association (GSA).

 History

 Tormead School was founded in 1905 in a residential area of Guildford.
 Starting with a mere handful of girls and a teacher in a private house, the school survived the threat of a takeover in 1912 and near financial collapse in 1935.
 Tormead survived these vicissitudes to grow in size during the two World Wars, led by a succession of Headmistresses.
 David Boyd, the current Head, is the first male Headteacher of Tormead since the school's inception.

 Additions to the building include Alleyne House in the Junior School (named after former headmistress, Honor Alleyne), the science wing, and specialist design technology, home economics and textiles rooms.
 In 2008, construction was completed on a new performing arts centre.

 In 2015 the most recent developments took place, with the addition of a new atrium to the old school house and a refit of all the classroom facilities and library.

+In 2022 planning permission was granted for the development of the Tormead Urn Field Sports Ground, 5 minutes from the main school site.
+Despite fierce opposition from local residents, the new sports facility is due for completion in 2024 and will provide Hockey, Football, Rugby, Cricket and Athletics facilities for Tormead School, their partner state school, Guildford County School and a variety of local clubs and sporting groups.